 * Huge range to select from.
 There is literally a style to suit any gardener with these pots.
 Round, square, big, tall, decorated, or plain, the sky is pretty much the limit when it comes to selecting a pot.

 * Neutral color.
 The color of terracotta ensures that it goes well with any garden setting.
-Those gardeners seeking an earthy look or simply wanting pots that are not to conspicuous will be hard pressed to beat these traditional gardening pots.
+Those gardeners seeking an earthy look or simply wanting pots that are not too conspicuous will be hard-pressed to beat these traditional gardening pots.
 Terracotta looks just as great in a tropical setting as it does in an older cottage.